pramodith/pramodith.github.io/_posts/2025-06-04-grpo-trainer.md

 Loss = 0 + \beta * KLDiv
 $$

-What's the point of us coming up with the notion of **Verifiable Rewards** or even using any kind of reinforcement learning framework if at the end we just learn from the KL-divergence.

-Now coming up with a complicated formula just to see that in most tutorials and all papers the hyper-params they set reduces the formula to just a single terms seems quite overkill to me.

-If you've followed any TRL/Unsloth tutorial and trained a reasoning model you're model has only been learning from the KL-divergence because the default $\mu$ is 1 and the tutorials don't update it.
-There's literally no point to having the reward functions, most of the operations are just overkill ending up to 0.
+If you've followed any TRL/Unsloth tutorial and trained a reasoning model your loss is just the KL-divergence loss because the default $\mu$ is 1 and the tutorials don't update it.
 To prove this to yourself further, take any Unsloth notebook or a TRL tutorial and set the `beta` param to 0.0 and then train a reasoning model using the `GRPOTrainer` you'll see that the loss is always 0. **Since beta * KL = 0 and like we've shown the Policy Loss is always 0 too.**

 ### More Pecularities KL-div loss is 0 at step 0